List of Roblox games: Rainbow Friends

 Rainbow Friends is an episodic horror game developed by Roy & Charcle where players attempt to escape the titular group of monsters (namely, Blue, Green, Orange, Purple, Yellow and Cyan) by collecting items.
 Players can hide in a box to avoid detection.
 Chapter 1 was released on July 1, 2022.
 Chapter 2, released on June 2, 2023, takes place in Odd World.
 Jacqueline Zalace of The Gamer described the game as a "horror-themed Miss Frizzle field trip where monsters lure you into a scary theme park to collect items".

+Restaurant Tycoon 2

+Restaurant Tycoon 2, released on September 1, 2019 by Ultraw, is a business simulation game, where players begin with a basic standard restaurant which they selected, and serve for NPCs, which order for dishes from different cuisines, earning the player with money, which they can then use, to purchase new furniture and upgrades, to increase the restaurant larger in size.

 Rift Royale

 Rift Royale is a battle royale game developed by Easy.gg, the developers behind BedWars and Islands.
-The game was inspired by Fortnite Battle Royale, and was an attempt to create an "awesome competitive game" within the Roblox platforms limitations.
+The game was inspired by Fortnite Battle Royale and was an attempt to create an "awesome competitive game" within the Roblox platforms limitations.
 In August 2022, the game was shut down following a mass wave of exploiters rendering the game unable to be maintained by the developers, with them stating that what they wanted to do was not possible on the platform.
 It amassed 29 million visits by the time it had shut down.

+Rivals

+Rivals, released on, 26 May, 2024 by Nosniy Games, is a first–person shooter game, where players, participate in, a 1v1 or 5v5 battle, in an arena, and are required, to eliminate, the other 1 or 5 players, by using guns, in order, to claim victory.
+Players, can also, use their movement, to survive, the game, by dashing, and bouncing across, to dodge shoots, or to approach, more rapidly.

+Rivals, is identified, for winning, a various amount, of awards, winning "Best Shooter Game/Experience", in the, 2025 and 2026 Roblox Innovation Awards, and also winning, "Best Studio", representing Nosniy Games, in the, 2026 Roblox Innovation Awards.